Yannis K. Semertzidis

 Yannis K. Semertzidis is a physicist exploring axions as a dark matter candidate, precision physics in storage rings including muon g-2 and proton electric dipole moment (pEDM).
 The axion and the pEDM are intimately connected through the strong CP problem.
 Furthermore, if the pEDM is found to be non-zero, it can help resolve the matter anti-matter asymmetry mystery of our universe.
 During his research career, he held a number of positions in the Department of Physics in Brookhaven National Laboratory, including initiator and co-spokesperson of the Storage Ring Electric Dipole Moment Collaboration.
-He is the founding director of the Institute for Basic Science (IBS) Center for Axion and Precision Physics Research, is a professor in the Physics Department of KAIST, and a Fellow of the American Physical Society.
+He is the founding director of the Institute for Basic Science (IBS) Center for Axion and Precision Physics, is a professor in the Physics Department of KAIST, and a Fellow of the American Physical Society.

 Education

 Semertzidis received a Bachelor of Science in physics from the Aristotle University of Thessaloniki, Greece in 1984.
 He then moved to New York and studied at the University of Rochester, obtaining Master of Science and Ph.D in physics in 1987 and 1989, respectively.